 For example, the previous 15-day comment period language addressed franchises, commonly used by different localities for the collection of solid waste.
 Given franchises perform functions that would have to perform otherwise, while still impracticable for the other cited reasons, it is somewhat understandable.
 However, contracts for a public works project where the private entities vehicles could be used are very different.
 Contracting for the collection of waste clearly requires a vehicle, but a public works project may require a contractor to use private vehicles for some tasks necessary to complete final outcome the project.
 For public works projects, a contract is not specifically “for operation of” a vehicle, but the private entity would be forced to comply with this proposed language.
 Requiring public works bidders to purchase or use ZEVs will significantly drive-up costs and likely limit bidders for public works projects.
 Many state and local governments contract with Amazon for orders that are delivered with vehicles, but the contract is not for “operation of” a vehicle.
 Would these entities be subject to ACF?
 Many local governments contract with Comcast for phone or internet services.
 Would those entities be included simply because they contract with state and local governments?
 There are drastic difference between these potential interpretations and implications.
 CARB should be clarify that ACF does not apply to anything beyond a contract specifically for operation of a vehicle that is equivalent to the rental or lease to perform state or local government functions.

-Further adding to the confusion, the regulations state, “Fleet owners shall keep documentation identifying the entity responsibleg for… services using vehicles.”
+Further adding to the confusion, the regulations state, “Fleet owners shall keep copies of any agreement contracting for… services using vehicles.”
 This language of “any agreement contracting” certainly takes the broader view of impacting any contract with a private entity must be reported to CARB rather than contracts solely for the operation of a vehicle.
 This requirement will add significant administrative burdens to local governments and require analysis of whether or not every contract could involve “services using a vehicle.”

 However, the guidance that was released by CARB shortly following the release of this draft for expressly states that “Private fleets are not subject to the ACF State and local government regulations.”
 But, then the guidance adds that the regulations apply to “functions carried out through contractual arrangements.”
 This guidance is very broad including any contract for any project, or purpose, even those that are for services at single location where “operation of” a vehicle may not be for the expressed purpose of operating a vehicle, but the private entity may have to purchase and transport supplies or equipment to that singular site.
 As noted above there is a wide range of contracts implicated here, rather than just leased or rented vehicles.
 We urge CARB to clarify the ACF regulations and the public guidance to specify the true scope of contracts that are intended to comply with ACF are specifically for the operation of a vehicle or be clear on the intended breadth of this draft.